Nootropics are natural or synthetic substances known to improve brain health and mental performance.

 Are Nootropics Safe?

-Yes, nootropics are safe when taken under normal circumstances, but that can also depend on the type, dosage, and combination.
+From my experience, nootropics are safe under normal usage, but it's crucial to consider type, dosage, and combination.

 In other words, if you’re a healthy adult who takes the recommended dosage of nootropic dietary supplements, you’re in the clear.